WPI-ARC/hubo_ros_core/README.md

 3. A copy of [hubo-ach](https://github.com/hubo/hubo-ach).
 It does not necessarily need to be *installed* to build these packages, but it is a runtime dependency.

 4. A copy of [hubo-motion-rt](https://github.com/hubo/hubo-motion-rt).
 Once again, it does not need to be installed to build, but it is a runtime dependency.
+You will need to be on the `trajectory` branch!

 Build and usage instructions
 ----------------------------